 - The family (with a focus on inter-generational issues): 48 votes

 - The third sector (with a focus on the role of religious and voluntary organisations): 21 votes

 Find out more about participating schools and U3A members.

-The debate was broadcast live on Friday, you can catch up on the debate on Parliament TV or watch the debate on YouTube.
+The debate was broadcast live.
+You can catch up on the debate on Parliament TV or watch the debate on YouTube.